volcanohatred/pen300/book/chapter4/readme.md

 we can use the script as -

-DotNettoJScript.exe ExampleAssembly.dll --lanf=Jscript --ver=v4 -o demo.js.
+`DotNettoJScript.exe ExampleAssembly.dll --lanf=Jscript --ver=v4 -o demo.js`

 ![](./DotnetTojs.png)